 This report provides numerous technical appendices to the Draft EIR.

 The equity analysis for Plan Bay Area 2040 demonstrates MTC’s compliance as a metropolitan planning organization (MPO) with federal requirements related to Title VI and environmental justice in the Regional Transportation Plan (RTP) development process.
 It also helps policymakers, local jurisdictions and the public understand the equity-related implications of implementing the plan on the region’s disadvantaged communities.

-The purpose of the air quality conformity analysis report is to verify that Plan Bay Area 2040 and the Amended 2017 Transportation Improvement Plan conform with the latest U.S. Environmental Protection Agency transportation conformity regulations and the Bay Area Conformity State Implementation Plan.
+The purpose of the air quality conformity analysis report is to verify that the Amended Plan Bay Area 2040 and the Amended 2019 Transportation Improvement Plan conform with the latest U.S. Environmental Protection Agency transportation conformity regulations and the Bay Area Conformity State Implementation Plan.